 MFA Pratt Institute, Brooklyn New York

 Tim Cleary grew up standing over a compass rose on the edge of Lake Michigan.
 Indeed, some say he is there, still.
-He painted as a child, and has found various ways to maintain the habit; including but not limited to undergraduate degrees in painting and photography at Miami University, and a MFA from Pratt Institute.
-He has received a range of grants, awards and residencies as an artist and educator.
-Tim comes to Northern after finishing a Visiting Artist and Professor Residency at the University of Arkansas at Little Rock.
-He will be taking over the Drawing & Painting position in the School of Art & Design.
+He painted as a child and has found various ways to maintain the habit, including but not limited to undergraduate degrees in painting and photography at Miami University and an MFA from Pratt Institute.
+He has received various grants, awards, and residencies as an artist and educator, including a PRIME grant, a Research and Creative activity grant, and a Technology grant.
+Tim collaborates relentlessly, coordinating course projects and content with professors in Philosophy, Biology, German, and French.

 EMAIL